 That trail of pheromones is also how the ants that you got rid of yesterday keep finding themselves back to that lovely muffin you left on the counter.

 Remember the lemon trick I mentioned a few lines up?
 Well, sooner or later the smell of lemon dissipates and then those ever-trying ants will be back in your kitchen trying to steal your dinner.

-God made these little creatures with the ability to travel hundreds of yards in search for food.
-Now that may not sound like much until you remember their size – then you realize it would be similar to one of us travelling hundreds of miles on foot to get something to eat.
+God made these little creatures with the ability to travel hundreds of yards in search of food.
+Now that may not sound like much until you remember their size – then you realize it would be similar to one of us traveling hundreds of miles on foot to get something to eat.